 There is no shortage of good biryani in LA, but if you want a version that’s unlike any other in town, this is it.
 Topped with caramelized onion relish, cashews, pineapple chutney, and boiled egg, this dish strikes the perfect balance of sweet, sour, and spicy - and is also big enough to last for a few meals.

 This is a great dish to balance out the bolder, spicier ones on your order.
 That said, just because these garlicky, fried noodles are mild compared to the rest of Baja Subs’ menu, that doesn’t mean they’re any less flavorful.
-In fact, I’d argue the opposite.
+In fact, we’d argue the opposite.

 Commonly referred to as “lump rice,” this dish is a grab-bag of meat curry, sambal, long-grain rice, and fried egg, all wrapped in a giant banana leaf.
 It’s a fantastic quick-lunch option when you can’t decide what you want, but need to stay full until dinner.